signalling-games-org/evoke/README.md

 ![Example of Skyrms 2010 Figure 3.3](https://github.com/signalling-games-org/evoke/blob/main/docs/tutorials/figures/skyrms2010_3_3.png?raw=true)

 Running for 100 iterations would sometimes lead to high information transmission and sometimes not, due to the stochastic nature of the simulation.
-In contrast running for 1000 iterations almost always leads to appreciable information transmission, as in the figure shown here.
+In contrast, running for 1000 iterations almost always leads to appreciable information transmission, as in the figure shown here.

-See the `examples/` directory for a collection of available figures.
+Figures from the literature that are currently in the evoke library can be found in the `examples/` directory.

 ## References